Naked Attraction contestant 'hospitalised' after sleeping with 'well endowed' match

 Tracy also said that the pair spent "every day" laughing together and chatting on the phone, adding that they "lost so many days just spent in bed."

-"Mark was such a good choice for me, he was the perfect person," she said.
+"Mark was such a good choice for me, he was the perfect person," she also said.

 Let's just hope her insides have since recovered.